ErikSchierboom/blog/content/posts/building-a-javascript-library-part-5-build-server.md

 ---
 title: "Building a JavaScript library - part 5: build server"
 date: 2015-10-26
 tags:
-  - JavaScript
+  - javascript
-  - Knockout
+  - knockout
-  - Build server
+  - build-server
 ---

 This is the fifth in a [series of posts]({{< ref "/posts/building-a-javascript-library" >}}) that discuss the steps taken to publish our library.
 In our [previous post]({{< ref "/posts/building-a-javascript-library-part-4-package-managers" >}}), we added support for package managers.
 This post will show how we use build servers to automatically build and test our software.

 ## Build servers

 When creating a library, it is important to verify that your code also works as intended on other machines/configurations.
 One way to do this is by utilising a build server, which is software designed to automatically build (and often test) software.

 Most build servers can be linked to a source control repository, which allows them to do automatic builds whenever a change in the source control repository is detected.
 This automatic building is known as [continous integration](https://en.wikipedia.org/wiki/Continuous_integration).